20 Day Cape Town to Victoria Falls Safari (Premier)

 Included Highlights

-Experience the Kalahari Desert at Kgalagadi, Kgalagadi Transfrontier Park – Morning and Afternoon Game Drives
+Experience the Kalahari Desert in the Kgalagadi Transfrontier Park

 Departing the Kalahari area we make our way west, across the border into Namibia to our beautifully located lodge.
 In the afternoon or early next morning we visit the glorious Fish River Canyon.